- Dr Bridget Nicolson– Female, MB ChB DRCOG MRCGP

 - Dr Nick Hall – Male, BSc MBBS DRCOG

 I qualified from University College London in 2007.
 After further training in Salisbury and Gloucester hospitals followed by General practice training I worked in several Gloucestershire practices as a GP locum before taking up a partnership with the Leckhampton Surgery in 2012.
-I enjoy the challenges of family life with young children and play squash badly on a regular basis.
 My medical interests include ENT, minor surgical procedures and headache.
 As a partner I have responsibilities for the management of mental health, epilepsy, infection control and I am the practice prescribing lead.

 - Dr Iona Hay – Female,MA (Cantab) MBBS MRCGP(2013) DRCOG DFSRH